TeeDan205/SQL-KMS-file_Documentation/README.md

     ![4ansa](https://github.com/user-attachments/assets/d7d40274-f465-4878-98ec-dbe4914ac3dd)

      Having identified the bottom 10 customers in terms of sales, region and  their prefrences;

    (i) Create a branch closer to Alberta Province and those far away region from the Kuga Mega Store location.
    (ii) Reduce discounts for chronic low-margin customers (iii) Increase the shipping cost for low order quantities (iv) Enforce shipping minimums or add surcharges for small orders.
    (v) Understand the reason for returning some orders and tackle it immediately.

-   - The bottom 10 customers by total sales was identified, the advice were given based on the output of the query.
+   - The bottom 10 customers by total sales was identified, the advice above were given based on the output of the query.

-5. KMS incurred the most shipping cost using which shipping method?
+6. KMS incurred the most shipping cost using which shipping method?
    - The shipping_cost was sum up by ship_mode and the top 1 was filtered.

 **Case Scenario II:**